Private Therapy London FAQ’s

 What is your cancellation policy?

-Appointments can be cancelled with 48 hours’ notice.
+Appointments can be cancelled with 48 hours’ notice for initial assessments and with 7-days’ notice for ongoing therapy sessions.
 This allows us to provide urgent appointments to new enquiries or clients who are waiting to be seen by our psychologists or psychiatrist.
-If you cancel an appointment with less than 48 hours’ notice the full fee will be incurred.
+If you cancel an appointment within this cancellation period the full fee will be incurred.

 Can I contact the clinic out of hours?

 The main telephone line of the clinic is answered 24 hours a day so you can always leave a message for us which will be immediately passed on by our staff.
 Depending on the time of day you leave your message it might take a few hours for us to get back to you.
 We endeavour to deal with all calls and enquiries as soon as possible.

 Can I contact my psychologist out of hours?

 Depending on the therapeutic approach you are receiving it might be possible to have contact with your psychologist out of hours.
 This is something that is discussed and negotiated on an individual basis and may vary between psychologists and therapeutic models.